Italo Balbo: Abyssinia crisis

 In 1935, as the "Abyssinia Crisis" worsened, Balbo began preparing plans to attack Egypt and Sudan.
 As Mussolini made his intentions to invade Ethiopia clear, relations between Italy and the United Kingdom became more tense.
 Fearing a "Mad Dog" act by Mussolini against British forces and possessions in the Mediterranean, Britain reinforced its fleet in the region and also its military forces in Egypt.
 Balbo reasoned that, should Britain choose to close the Suez Canal, Italian troop transports would be prevented from reaching Eritrea and Somalia.
 Thinking that the planned attack on Abyssinia would be crippled, Balbo asked for reinforcements in Libya.
 He calculated that such a gesture would make him a national hero and restore him to the centre of the political stage.
 The 7th Blackshirt Division (Cirene) and 700 aircraft were immediately sent from Italy to Libya.
 Balbo may have received intelligence concerning the feasibility of advancing into Egypt and Sudan from the famous desert researcher László Almásy.

 By 1 September 1935, Balbo secretly deployed Italian forces along the border with Egypt without the British knowing anything about it.
-At the time, British intelligence concerning what was going on in Libya was woefully inadequate.
+At the time, British intelligence knowledge concerning the events in Libya was woefully inadequate.
 In the end, Mussolini rejected Balbo's over-ambitious plan to attack Egypt and Sudan and London learned about his deployments in Libya from Rome.